russellkelly/BgpEvpnVxlanOutDelay/README.md

 # BgpEvpnVxlanOutDelay

-The purpose of this agent is to monitor MLAG relaod timers, along with MLAG enablement and disable all BGP EVPN peers if the reload timers are active.
-This is simulating, in effect, BGP out delay.
+The purpose of this agent is to monitor MLAG reload timers, along with MLAG enablement in general, and disable all BGP EVPN peers if the reload timers are active.
+Thus effectively simulating BGP out delay.

+When the MLAG reload timers expire the BGP peers are re-enabled.
+This allows for all MLAG and MLAG/non-MLAG links to stabilize before bringing the BGP EVPN peers up.
+Note.
+IPv4 BGP peers are up, so connectivity can be verified.

-When the reload timers expire the BGP peers are re-enabled.
-This is triggered via inotify, monitoring the logfile on the router for any BGP Agent and MLAG agent changes.
+These enablement/disablement changes are triggered via inotify, which is monitoring the logfile on the router for any BGP Agent and MLAG agent changes.

 ```